lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 ### Top-ups flow description

 As in the initial predeposit flow, the Staking Router will deposit 32 ETH for both 0x01 and 0x02 keys.
 To support reaching the maximum effective balance for 0x02 keys, it is proposed to add Merkle-proof–based top-ups via a separate flow.
 This adds security by reducing trust assumptions and avoids complicating the validator-creation logic.
 Top-ups are allowed only for modules that support creation of 0x02 keys.

-**Note:** The details for each component (Depositor Bot, Top-up Gateway, Lido, Staking Router, and modules) are described in the relevant sections below.
-This section outlines the overall top-up workflow steps.

 ![Top-up flow](./assets/lip-35/topup_flow.png)